jsvan/-glish/README.md

 # Nosey Vocab (Foreign Vocab Learner)
 Translate random common words within your webpages to a language of your choice.
 Learn foreign vocab in the context of an English sentence.
 Choose the language and the quantity of turned words, as you get more familiar with the vocab lists.
+This app is intended for people who'd like to expose themselves to foreign vocabulary, but aren't sufficiently knowledgable to read foreign websites.

 TO INSTALL:
 1) Download/unzip code